DOE-NCI-Pilot1/Normalization/README.md

 <img src="README/ComBat_RNASeq.png">

 ## Combat
-We adapted the Python implementation combat from this repo https://github.com/brentp/combat.py.
+We adapted the Python implementation of combat from this repo https://github.com/brentp/combat.py.
 Thanks!